procrastimax/st/README.md

 ALL OTHER BRANCHES WERE MERGED INTO THIS BRANCH.
 THIS BRANCH CONTAINS ALL APPLIED PATCHES!

+## Ligatures
+The ligature patch was applied on top of the scrollback and boxdraw patch.

 ## ORIGINAL README
 st - simple terminal
 --------------------